OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-23.md

 ## 1 Samuel 23:21

-Saul said, “May you be blessed of the Lord, for you have had compassion on me.
+Saul said, “May you be blessed by the Lord, for you have shown kindness to me.

 ## 1 Samuel 23:22